-Everyone’s invited to the Stockton Springs Community Library for a holiday screening of the animated film “How the Grinch Stole Christmas” on Friday, November 25rd at 6:30 PM.
+Everyone’s invited to the Stockton Springs Community Library for a holiday screening of the original animated film “How the Grinch Stole Christmas” on Friday, November 24th at 6:00 PM.

 “How the Grinch Stole Christmas” is a classic 1966 animated film based on the children’s book of the same name by Dr. Seuss.
 It is the story of The Grinch trying to take away Christmas from the townsfolk of Whoville below his mountain hideaway.
 Boris Karloff, in one of his final roles, narrates the film and also provides the speaking voice of The Grinch.

-In addition to the film screening there will be snacks, an activity, and surprises.
+In addition to the film screening there will be snacks and an activity.

 The event is free and all are welcome.